 In addition, we used LFO-CV to identify the most appropriate error structure for the climate dataset—specifically whether the times series had equal (shared) or unequal (unique) observation errors.
 For the biology models, we assumed the observation errors were unique by dataset, and our estimates of survey variance supported this assumption.

 For each model formulation, we applied the LFO-CV method by first fitting the model to all years of data prior to year T (i.e., training data, years 1, 2, …, (T-1)) and then using the fitted model to predict the trend value in year T (i.e., test data).
 We repeated this process for 10 years, starting with 2017 as year T and working back to 2008, and then calculated the expected log predictive density (ELPD) across those time steps.
 The climate and biology models with the highest ELPD were deemed the best supported models.
-The LFO-CV is a preferred method for evaluating future predictive performance of Bayesian models because it properly accounts for time series structure, and unlike other Bayesian cross-validation methods, does not produce overly optimistic estimates (Bürkner et al. 2020).
+The LFO-CV is a preferred method for evaluating future predictive performance of Bayesian models because it properly accounts for time series structure, and unlike other Bayesian cross-validation methods, does not produce overly optimistic estimates [60].

 Detection of extreme events and regime shifts

 After identifying the best-supported DFA model for the climate and biological datasets, we conducted a post-hoc examination of outlier detection and regime shifts.
-For outlier detection of black swan events, we implemented a method similar to that described in Anderson et al. (2017) and applied it to the climate and biology time series.
+For outlier detection of black swan events, we implemented a method similar to that described in Anderson et al. [41] and applied it to the climate and biology time series.
 This approach relies on first differencing the posterior trend mean estimates of the climate and biology trends, xt-xt-1 and then applies a normal density function to identify year-over-year changes that were unlikely to have arisen from a normal distribution (given the process variance).
 Probabilities can then be assigned to the deviations in each year (e.g., ‘there is a 1:1000 chance of observing a deviation similar to that estimated in year t’).
-As described in Ward et al. (2019), the presence of regimes can also be estimated by applying hidden Markov models (HMM) to the estimated state indices from a DFA.
+As described in Ward et al. [40], the presence of regimes can also be estimated by applying hidden Markov models (HMM) to the estimated state indices from a DFA.
 We evaluated support for regimes and alternate states by using the posterior trend estimates from each model as input.
-The Bayesian Leave-One-Out Cross Validation information criterion (LOO-CV, Vehtari et al. 2017) was used to identify the data support for the number of regimes (n = 1–3).
+The Bayesian Leave-One-Out Cross Validation information criterion (LOO-CV) [61] was used to identify the data support for the number of regimes (n = 1–3).
 The model with the lowest LOO-CV value is deemed the best model.

 Climate-biology relationships and forecasts of community state